Personal/Blog Related Facts

 -Want to grow fresh ginger?
 Cut off a small piece (2-inches?) and burry 6+ inches in a pot or in the ground.
 You’ll eventually see bamboo like shoots sprouting.
 The longer you let it grow (a few months) the longer it will grow.
 It’s ideal to plant this in a planter bed or a long pot.

 After I harvest (or buy) my ginger I’ll peal it and then place it in a freezer safe bag.
 In the freezer it goes.
 Then when I need it for a recipe I simply grate it into my recipe.
 One piece will typically last me 6 months!

 Oh man… we try a lot of new recipes; however, I’m normal like everyone else and have a handful of “go-to” recipes I rotate throughout the month.
 Lately, you can find me making my one pot lasagna, pot pie, Italian Sausage Bake, and crunchy-baked chicken strips at least once a month.
-I rotate out my slow cooker shredded chicken tacos, grilled chicken fajitas, Lemon Bruschetta Chicken Pasta, and grilled chicken with veggies at least every two weeks.
+I rotate out my slow cooker shredded chicken tacos, grilled chicken fajitas, Lemon Bruschetta Chicken Pasta, skillet salisbury steak, and picadillo as well as grilled chicken with veggies at least every two weeks.